learnk8s/learnk8s.io/_blog/why-kube/index.md

 A Linux container is a like a cargo container, but it encapsulate all files, binaries, and libraries necessary to run your process.

-_That sounds a lot like a virtual machine._
+_Doesn't that sounds a lot like a virtual machines?_

 ## Virtual machine on a diet

-Indeed, if you squint and look at virtual machines, you can think about them as containers too.
+Indeed, if you squint and look at virtual machines from far, you can think about them as containers too.

 They encapsulate the application and its depedencies like containers.